Annual Report 2019

 This report comes at a time of great uncertainty.
+But one thing is certain: peacebuilding is needed now more than ever.

 Violence and poverty sadly remain endemic and social division is on the rise.
 Questions are being raised about the benefits of wider international cooperation.
 Now the deadly coronavirus disease (COVID-19) pandemic is spreading across the globe with an ever-climbing death toll.